 (h) a document that is declared by this Code to be a relevant document for the purposes of this clause.

-“ordinary meaning” means the ordinary meaning conveyed by a provision having regard to its context in this Code and to the purpose of this Code.
+ordinary meaning means the ordinary meaning conveyed by a provision having regard to its context in this Code and to the purpose of this Code.

 (2) Subject to subclause (3), in the interpretation of a provision of this Code, consideration may be given to extrinsic material capable of assisting in the interpretation —